Gnocchi alla Sorrentina

 close up photo of gnocchi all sorrentina

 Gnocchi alla sorrentina is a simple dish made with potato gnocchi, tomato sauce, fresh mozzarella and basil.
 It’s hearty and fresh at the same time and very easy to make.
-With a few shortcuts, this version is on the table in 20-minutes.
+With a few shortcuts, this version is on the table in 20 minutes.

-• Author: April @ Girl Gone Gourmet
+• Author: April Anderson

 • Prep Time: 10 minutes